Peace News: 2015–2024

 In September 2024, it was announced by the resigning editors that Peace News magazine had been closed.
-This “closure” was due to a dispute between the Peace News staff and the Peace News board of trustees, that had ended with the mass resignation of the magazine's staff.
+This “closure” was due to a dispute between the Peace News Ltd staff and the Peacenews Trustees Ltd board, that had ended with the mass resignation of the magazine's staff.

-Peace News trustees deny that the announcement by the outgoing staff was actually a closure of the paper.
-To date, there has been no further issues of the paper, and no new articles on the online website which had already been in existence for several years, other than the Trustees response to the resignations.
-The Trustees have removed the online articles that explained why the staff and much of the former Board members resigned.
+Peacenews Trustees Ltd immediately denied that the announcement by the outgoing staff was actually a closure of the paper.
+To date however, there have been no further issues published and no new articles on its online website, other than the trustees' response to the resignations.
+The trustees have removed from online the paper's entire final issue (No.2674-2675) and articles that explained why the staff and many of the former Board members resigned.
 Those articles can still, however, be found elsewhere.

-The Peace News archives are held at the Commonweal Collection in the J.B.
+The Peace News archives for 1937-1990 are held at the Commonweal Collection in the J.B.
 Priestley Library, University of Bradford.